View on GitHub

 python -m src

-# Method 3: Run with a custom configuration file
+# Method 3: Run with a custom config file

 python src/main.py --config my_config.toml